 It's very disturbing.

-I think it's very exciting, but it's also very disturbing and you can see why people
+I think it's very exciting, but it's also very disturbing.

 What is suggested and what we see on the side scan radar and all the rest of it, what's suggested down there, does that jive with other stuff that we're finding in the world?

-It's amazing how many myths and traditions there are around the world like this, so that what they all have in common is that that civilization was destroyed by water, was destroyed by being covered by the sea, by the ocean.
+So what they all have in common is that that civilization was destroyed by water, was destroyed by being covered by the sea, by the ocean.

-And true enough, it did happen.
+And true enough, it did happen at the end of the Ice Age.

-At the end of the Ice Age, between roughly 17,000 and 7,000 years ago, there was this 400-foot rise in sea level, and a staggering amount of land went underwater and disappeared from view.
+Between roughly 17,000 and 7,000 years ago, there was this 400-foot rise in sea level, and a staggering amount of land went underwater and disappeared from view.

-And archaeologists will tell you, hey, we've got that tape, too.
+And archaeologists will tell you, hey, we've got that tape too.

-We have marine archaeologists, and they've explored underwater.
+We have marine archaeologists and they've explored underwater.

 Well, no, they haven't really explored underwater.